pnpo/TexCite/README.md

-TexCiteJS
+TexCite
 =========

-A library to parse bibtex...
+TexCiteJS: A library to parse bibtex...